kexiZeroing/vite-demo/README.md

 3. Create an `index.html` file, and it is the entry point for the whole application
 4. Add a `"dev": "vite"` script in `package.json`
 5. Run `npm run dev` and the `index.html` is serverd
-6. When you debug with Vite, just looking at the network tab and every module is a request here because it doesn't concatenate everything.
+6. When you debug with Vite, just looking at the network tab and **every module is a request here because it doesn't concatenate everything**.
 7. For build and preview, add `"build": "vite build"` for production build, then `"serve": "vite preview"` to serve the `dist` directory we built.

 <img alt="vite build" src="https://tva1.sinaimg.cn/large/008i3skNly1gyuj8fvytaj30s80dsq4u.jpg" width="500">